-This high-octane adventure is set in the same world as Neal Asher's acclaimed Polity universe.
-It's a thrilling, fast-paced standalone novel, perfect for fans of Alastair Reynolds and Stephen Baxter.
+A high-octane sci-fi adventure, Jack Four is a standalone novel set in Neal Asher's acclaimed Polity Universe.
+Thrilling and fast-paced, it's perfect for fans of Alastair Reynolds and Stephen Baxter.

 Created to die – determined to live . . .

 Jack Four – one of twenty human clones – has been created to be sold.
-His purchasers are the alien prador and they only want him for their experimentation program.
+His purchasers are the alien prador want him for one thing: their experimentation program.
 But there is something different about Jack.

 The prador’s king has been mutated by the Spatterjay virus into a monstrous creature, along with his children.
 They were infected by the virus during the last humans-versus-prador war, now lapsed into an uneasy truce.
 But the prador are always looking for new weapons – and their experimentation program might give them the edge they seek.